shieldgenerator7/DnD-Stories/Wrenwood/Wrenwood.md

 “Clean this place up.
 Put everything in a pile over there.”

 “Yes, sir!”
 Tak immediately got to work, creating a cyclone.
 It surrounded a mess of twigs, shrinking around them and pulling them into a pile.
 Then he moved the cyclone to the designated pile spot, pulling the twigs with it.
 He did this for the remaining loose assortment of leaves and twigs.
 After that was cleared, he picked up 3 amber he found on the ground.
-Then he focused on the heavier debris: he pulled it himself, using the wind to give him strength.
-When he was all done, the brush was all in a neat pile.
+Then he focused on the heavier debris.
+He pulled it himself, using the wind to give him strength.
+When he was finished, the brush was all in a neat pile.

 “Very impressive, indeed.”
 Sg Furfoot commended.